pramod-yaadv/wildfly-cli-compilations/README.md

 ## Wildfly-cli-compilations (standalone mode)
-This is the repository for useful Wildfly cli commands to perform or manage Wildlfly in Runtime.
-Currently Only release standalone mode commands and later will update on domain mode.
+This repository comprises of commonly used Wildfly cli commands in standalone to perform or manage Wildfly in Runtime.
+Currently release only for standalone mode and later will update on domain mode.

 ## Index
 - [Enable Datasource Stats](https://github.com/pramod-yaadv/wildfly-cli-compilations/blob/main/README.md#enable-datasource-stats)